Spidees/MoE-Bot/README.md

-# Myth of Empires Python Reward Bot
+# Myth of Empires Python Bot

-This wiki provides documentation for setting up and running the Python-based reward bot for **Myth of Empires**.
-The bot monitors chat logs for reward commands and executes RCON commands to reward players.
+This wiki provides documentation for setting up and running the Python-based bot for **Myth of Empires**.

+Main feature:
+1. Daily Reward System - The bot monitors chat logs for reward commands and executes RCON commands to reward players.
+2. Ingame Chat to Discord - The bot monitors chat logs and sending ingame chat to Discord.
+3. Server Status - TODO

 ---